Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on fiber bundles: Proof of Theorem

-\begin{example} For $M=N\times \mathbb{R}^k$, where $N$ is compact and $M$ is the Riemannian product of $N$ and flat Euclidean space, $M$ has volume rate $k$.
-For an $n$-dimensional Cartan-Hadamard manifold $X$, if $X$ is simply connected, then the volume rate of $X$ is at least $n$ by volume comparison. \end{example}
+\begin{example} Let $M$ be the Riemannian product of a compact manifold $N$ and the Euclidean space $\mathbb{R}^k$, then $M$ has volume growth rate $k$.
+For an $n$-dimensional simply connected Cartan-Hadamard manifold $X$, the volume growth rate of $X$ is at least $n$ by the volume comparison. \end{example}

-Call two metrics $g_1$ and $g_2$ equivalent if there exists constant $C$ such that:
+Recall that two metrics $g_1$ and $g_2$ are equivalent if there exists a constant $C$ such that:

-It's not hard to show equivalent metrics have the same volume rate.
+It is clear that equivalent metrics have the same volume growth rate.
 Therefore, we have: \begin{lemma} Let $\Tilde{M}$ be a covering space of a closed manifold $M$.
-Then any two metrics on $\Tilde{M}$ induced from $M$ have the same volume rate. \end{lemma} Moreover, we would like to present fundamental relation of volume rate between two manifolds where one is the covering of the other: \begin{lemma} Let $p:\Tilde{M}\longrightarrow M$ be a Riemannian covering map between two non-compact manifold, then $r(\Tilde{M})\ge r(M)$ \end{lemma} \begin{proof} Let $x$, $\Tilde{x}$ be points in $M$ and $\Tilde{M}$ such that $p(\Tilde{x})=x$.
-Let $B(x,R)$ and $B(\Tilde{x},R)$ be the geodesic ball of radius $R$ centered at $x$ and $\Tilde{x}$.
-It suffice to show:
+Then any two metrics on $\Tilde{M}$ induced from $M$ have the same volume growth rate. \end{lemma}